 Some people use acupuncture to treat joint pain, as well as headaches, back pain, and anxiety.

-Since rheumatoid arthritis (RA) can cause inflammation in the joints or upper neck — and since joint inflammation can lead to pain — people with the condition may want to try acupuncture to find relief.
+Rheumatoid arthritis (RA) can cause inflammation in the joints or upper neck, which may lead to pain in these areas.
+People with the condition may want to try acupuncture to find relief.